-2.3- Lack of sexuality education knowledge and skill
+2.3- Lack of sexual health education and awareness

-The educational experts emphasized the importance of providing children with knowledge and skill related to sexuality education.
+The educational experts emphasized the importance of providing children with knowledge and skills related to sexuality education.
 Unfortunately, many parents lack the necessary understanding and ability to support their children in this area.
 This lack of support can result in children developing a liberal approach to relationships and becoming vulnerable to the repellent consequences: